Can Surveillance Videos Help Pursue Hit and Run Drivers?

 Whether they watch local news reports or even crime dramas on TV, many people believe that the prevalence of surveillance videos has vastly simplified the process of identifying and catching hit and run drivers and other criminals.
 In truth, these videos can be immensely helpful, but many factors can prevent them from providing absolute identifying evidence.

 Injury victims of hit and run accidents might feel a sense of hope when their accidents happen in high-traffic areas where video cameras are more prevalent.
-Still, any Charlotte hit and run lawyer at our firm continues to advise all individuals to make sure they have appropriate insurance coverage.
+Still, any Charlotte hit and run lawyer at our firm continue to advise all individuals to make sure they have appropriate insurance coverage.

 Surveillance Videos May or May Not Help Identify Hit and Run Drivers